-1. Uninstall all old versions/instances of Java Webstart from the client computer.

-Leaving these on the system will cause an error when attempting to load the GPM from the Sterling Integrator user interface.
+1. Uninstall all old versions/instances of Java $^{^{\text{\tiny TM}}}$ Web Start from the client computer.
+Leaving these on the system will cause an error when attempting to load the GPM from the Sterling B2B Integrator user interface.

-- 2. Download and install Java Runtime Environment (JRE) 5.0 from the Sun[TM] web site: http://java.sun.com/javase/downloads/index_jdk5.jsp - 3.
+- 2. Download the correct JRE according to the System Requirements. - 3.
 Install the JRE on the client system. - 4.
-Log in to Sterling Integrator and download the GPM: - a) Navigate to the Admin Console Home page. - b) Next to Run Graphical Process Modeler, click Go!

-The Java Web Start window displays and begins loading GPM components.

-- c) Answer any prompts appropriately that appear. - d) When prompted, use your application User ID and Password to log in to the GPM .
+Log in to Sterling B2B Integrator and download the GPM: - a.
+Navigate to the Admin Console Home page. - b.
+Next to Run Graphical Process Modeler, click Go!
+The Java Web Start window displays and begins loading GPM components. - c.
+Answer any prompts appropriately that appear. - d.
+When prompted, use your Sterling B2B Integrator User ID and Password to log in to the GPM .
 The GPM opens. - 5.
 Set your preferences.
 See Set Up Your GPM.